OceanDataTools/openrvdas/docs/intro_to_loggers.md

 ### Managing loggers via a web interface

 There is a still-rudimentary Django-based GUI for controlling logger\_manager.py via a web interface.
 If you have installed OpenRVDAS using one of the utility installation scripts described in the appendix, they will have installed the NGINX web server and logger\_manager.py to run as system services.
-Please see the [OpenRVDAS Web Interface](https://docs.google.com/document/d/1hDh-IO0xXiW8nUbxl2I8qZcKF01mvIB_CrHDD5cUIyU) and [django_gui/README.md](../django_gui/README.md) for up-to-date information.
+Please see the [OpenRVDAS Web Interface (web)](https://docs.google.com/document/d/1hDh-IO0xXiW8nUbxl2I8qZcKF01mvIB_CrHDD5cUIyU) and [django_gui/README.md](../django_gui/README.md) for up-to-date information.

 ## Appendix

-###Installation
+### Installation

 #### Installation scripts

-There are rudimentary but complete system installation/configuration scripts available for CentOS 7 and Ubuntu 16 in [the project's utils directory](https://github.com/davidpablocohn/openrvdas/tree/master/utils).
+There are rudimentary but complete system installation/configuration scripts available for CentOS 7 and Ubuntu 16 in [the project's utils directory](../utils).
 When copied over to a "bare" operating system installation and run, they will prompt for configuration information and download/install/configure all the files needed to run the complete OpenRVDAS system, including database and web interface.

 As of this writing, the CentOS script provides a fairly complete installation, not only installing and configuring all database and web components, but configuring the logger\_manager.py as a system service and giving the option of having it automatically run on boot.